ripley57/CW_Tools/tools/bdd/bdd_unit_tests/README.md

 # Using BDD for Unit tests, aka "Low-level BDD", or "Practing TDD with a BDD flavour"

 From chapter 10 of "BDD In Action".
-This chapter walks you throw applying BDD practices to writing unit tests, asks "BDD unit tests".
+This chapter walks you through applying BDD practices to writing unit tests, asks "BDD unit tests".
+The examples also demonstrate using both JUnit and Spock, as well as use of assertion libraries including Hamcrest and FEST-Assert, which enable you to write mode readable "fluent" assertion expressions.

-NOTE: For sample projects, where BDD-stype unit tests have been writtem,
-      see the jbehave-based or cucumber-based demos under CW_Tools/tools/bdd/bdd_reports
+	For sample projects, see the jbehave-based & cucumber-based demos under CW_Tools/tools/bdd/bdd_reports

 "High-level requirements deal with the behavior of the system as a whole from the point of view of the business.
 Low-level requirements deal with